IlyaKarakulin/Classification-of-the-Simpsons/README.md

 The best F1 on validation is 0.96.
 This is the average of the classes.

 In the file img/metric_on_test.png you can see the precision, recall and F1 for each class on the test sample.
 They are higher than in validation because augmentation is easier in testing.

+## Conclusion

+Don't judge harshly, this is my first deep learning and computer vision project.
+I will be glad if this material will be useful for you